vlayer-xyz/vlayer/README.md

 # vlayer

-Vlayer allows you to run EVM smart contracts off-chain and use results of their execution in on-chain smart contracts.
+Vlayer allows you to run EVM smart contracts off-chain and use results of their execution on-chain.
 Off-chain smart contracts have extra capabilities, like access to historical state of many chains, user emails and web data.

 ## Off-chain smart contracts